mathiaspettersen/CTFTeam5/Lab02/Lab2Delivery.md

 ![image](https://user-images.githubusercontent.com/70077872/152356337-2013f9ae-2120-476f-be58-a3a0516eb1e9.png)

-Then, the flag is in the dashboard:
+After successfully logging in to the admin user, the flag will be visible on the dashboard.
+The flag is marked as (admin_access_is_not_for_ everyone) under "Your Recent Drafts".
+This is the flag that answers the task.

 ![image](https://user-images.githubusercontent.com/70077872/152356590-f2780792-8f93-4e09-8516-cd76fb041a90.png)